ppalms/bible-blast/README.md

 From the BibleBlast.SPA directory, run the `npm start` command to start the Angular app.

+The app should now be running at http://localhost:4200.

 ## Building and Running in a Docker Container
 To create a docker image, run the following command from the root of the repository:
 ```